Michael Ozner, M.D., FACC, FAHA

 Baptist, Doctors, Homestead and West Kendall Baptist Hospitals

-Biography: Dr. del Conde Pozzi’s clinical expertise involves the study and treatment of diseases that affect the arterial, venous, and lymphatic systems, including peripheral artery disease, carotid and renal artery disease, resistant hypertension, venous thromboembolic disease, venous insufficiency and less common vascular diseases, such as fibromuscular dysplasia, and vasculitis.
-Dr. del Conde Pozzi has focused his career on the study of thrombosis and vascular diseases.
-He has published widely in the field of cardiovascular diseases and is the author of several scientific articles and book chapters and has been an invited speaker at several international medical meetings.
+Biography Dr. Del Conde Pozzi’s clinical expertise involves the study and treatment of diseases that affect the arterial, venous and lymphatic systems, including peripheral artery disease, carotid and renal artery disease, resistant hypertension, venous thromboembolic disease, venous insufficiency and less common vascular diseases, such as fibromuscular dysplasia and vasculitis.
+Dr. Del Conde Pozzi has focused his career on the study of thrombosis and vascular diseases.
+He has published widely in the field of cardiovascular diseases and is the author of several scientific articles and book chapters, and has been an invited speaker at several international medical meetings.

-Associate Professor of Medicine
+Professor of Medicine and of Physiology & Pharmacology

-Timothy Grant, M.D.
+Timothy Grant, M.D., FAASM